Mritunjay1121/machine_translation_system/README.md

-# machine_translation_system
+# Machine Translation System

-A Machine translation system from scratch using Transformers
+This a machine translation system which uses Transformer model in its core.

+## Features
+- Model coded from scratch with all of its components involving Encoder-Decoder
+- Opus books dataset

+## Status

+- Model completed